Professional Experience: Archival and Virtual

 Canvas Login and Tutorials

-Canvas Information: Courses will be available beginning August 24th, 6 am PT unless you are taking an intensive or a one unit or two unit class that starts on a different day.
-In that case the class will open on the first day that the class meets.
+Canvas Information: Courses will be available beginning January 24th, 6 am PT unless you are taking an intensive or a one-unit or two-unit class that starts on a different day.
+In that case, the class will open on the first day that the class meets.

 You will be enrolled into the Canvas site automatically.